FROM TOP TO BOTTOM

 RANK;LAST WEEK;NET;TEAM (RECORDS);COMMENT

-The NCAA has instituted a new rating system, the NET Rankings, which has taken the place of the Ratings Percentage Index.
-An acronym for NCAA Evaluation Tool, the NET rankings factor in game results, strength of schedule, game location, scoring margin, net offensive and defensive efficiency and the quality of wins and losses.
+The NCAA NET Rankings, an acronym for NCAA Evaluation Tool, factor in game results, strength of schedule, game location, scoring margin, net offensive and defensive efficiency and the quality of wins and losses.

 Game of the week